taiseiKMC/refx-container/usage.md

 - `amount` : mutez
     - Corresponding to `AMOUNT` in Michelson.
 - `call` : fun 'a 'b -> 'a -> 'b -> bool
-    - `call` is a function where `call f a b` is  returns true if the function f created by LAMBDA is applied to argument a, terminates, and the return value is b. otherwise it is false.
+    - `call` is a function where `call f a b` is  returns true if, when the function f created by LAMBDA is applied to argument a, it terminates, and the return value is b.
+Otherwise it is false.
 - `hash` : key -> address
     - Corresponding to `HASH` in Michelson.
 - `blake2b` : bytes -> bytes